 5. PRE-PLAN SEO – Create a top-down plan for your web page file structure.
 Simply said; Try to craft file names for your web pages matching keywords or content.
 Avoid nesting pages.
 Keep all web page content, two clicks deep.

 Reputation Is Everything.
 We make sure customer websites are running like a finely tuned machine to help them beat the competition and excel online.
 Please take a moment and read our live Google Reviews.

 UNPARALLELED CUSTOMER SERVICE

-Should you try building your own website?
+Should you try building your website?

-Planning a successul ecommerce website
+Planning a successful eCommerce website

 My current web company takes forever to do website fixes!

 In this current online, interactive world, your business is open for inquiries 24 hours a day, seven days a week; and your website cannot afford to be down or offline for long.